Augmentation approaches for Mixed Integer Programming: Building a finite test set

 There is not a unique way to find such a set.
 For instance, one can consider all the possible differences between all basic-integer feasible solutions.
 The downside of this method is obvious: we need to calculate every single basic-integer feasible solution.
 However, we can do it in an alternative way.

-Consider a basic feasible solution $\vx_0$ of \eqref{eq:standard} of basis $B_0$ and a finite set $G$ containing $\phi(\G_{MIP})$.
-If $\vx_0$ is not an optimal solution there must exist a direction $\vt=(\vq, \vz) \in \G_{MIP}$ such that $\vx_1= \vx_0 + \vt$ is feasible and an improvement over $\vx_0$.
+Consider a basic-integer feasible solution $\vx_0$ of \eqref{eq:standard} of basis $B_0$ and a finite set $G$ containing $\phi(\gmip(A))$.
+If $\vx_0$ is not an optimal solution there must exist a direction ${\vt=(\vq, \vz)^T \in \gmip(A)}$ such that $\bar \vx= \vx_0 + \vt$ is feasible and an improvement over $\vx_0$.
+If $\bar \vx$ is not a basic-integer solution, we know that we can find one that improves $\bar \vx$ using padded circuits, therefore, we assume $\bar \vx$ to be a basic-integer solution.
 Let $\vt_0$ be the basic-integer direction of integer part $\vz$ and basis $B_0$.
 Our objective is to find the difference $\vt- \vt_0$.
 By construction, $\vt- \vt_0$ lies in the ideal $\langle \C(A^R) \rangle$ (padded).
 We can find a set that contains such a difference in an algorithmic way.
 For that, we need the following definition: